 Karen Sawyer Art Therapy Services

-Art Therapy for Children and Teenagers, their Carers and Professionals.
+Art Therapy for Children and Teenagers, Parents, Carers and Professionals.

 Karen Sawyer Art Therapy Services offers Art Therapy, and psychodynamic interventions to children and teenagers, parents and carers as well as professionals working with families.
 Our passion is supporting positive mental health and emotional well-being in children and young people.

-If you are worried about your son or daughter; perhaps they are showing persistent signs of anxiety, worry, low self-esteem or low mood, or have experienced trauma in their lives; Art therapy can provide a way of expressing distress when words cannot be found.
+If you are worried about your son or daughter; perhaps they are showing persistent signs of anxiety, worry, low self-esteem or low mood; are having difficulty within their relationships, or have experienced trauma in their lives; Art therapy can provide a way of expressing distress when words cannot be found.

 We also offer training relating to emotional well-being and mental health issues as well as clinical supervision for professionals working in education, health, social care or the voluntary sector.